hknd23/idcempy/docs/zmiopc_tutorial.rst

 We then define the lists with the names of the variables used in the model
 .. testcode::
+  # First, you should define a list of variable names of X, Z, and Y.
-  # X = The covariates of the ordered probit stage.
+  # X = Column names of covariates (from `Data.Frame) used in ordered probit stage.
-  # Z = The covariates of the inflation (split-population) stage.
+  # Z = Column names of covariates (from `Data.Frame`) used in split-population stage.
-  # Y = The ordinal outcome variable.
+  # Y = Column name of ordinal outcome variable (from `Data.Frame`).

   X = ['Xenophobia', 'discuss_politics']
   Z = ['discuss_politics', 'EU_Know_ob']